darianstlex/vike-vue-effector/README.md

 ### SSR

 SSR is enabled by default.
 You can [disable it](https://vike.dev/ssr) for all your pages or only for some pages.

-### HTML Streaming

-You can enable/disable [HTML streaming](https://vike.dev/streaming) for all your pages, or only for some pages while still using it for others.